Contact The Council:

 2. The City Council accepts a resignation by a motion and vote.

-3. Appointment
+C. Appointment

 If a vacancy occurs in the office of Councilmember, the Council will follow the procedures outlined in RCW 35A.12.050.
 To fill the vacancy with the most qualified person available until an election is held, the Council will widely distribute and publish a notice of the vacancy, the procedure, and any application form for applying.
 The application forms will be used in conjunction with an interview of each candidate to aid the Council selection of the new Councilmember.

-VIII.
-Public Records Compliance
+A. Public Records Act Compliance

 1. Each Councilmember is responsible for complying with RCW 42.56, laws that govern public records.